 Chapel is a foundational part of student life at Prairie and is something students are expected to attend.
 This is outlined in the Community Covenant which each student is required to sign before attending.
 Chapel occurs at 10:00 AM, Monday to Friday.
-These chapels include: Community Chapel, Greatest Needs Chapel and Family Matters Chapel.
+These chapels include: Community Chapel, The Way, and Greatest Needs Chapel.
 For more information please visit www.prairie.edu/chapel.

 Where is Three Hills?

 Prairie is located in the community of Three Hills, located Northeast of Calgary, Alberta (75 minute drive from the Calgary International Airport) and close to 400 kilometers (250 miles) north of the U.S. (Montana) border.
 We are also a 2.5 hour drive to the Canadian Rocky Mountains.
 Click here for a map.

 What are Prairie's lifestyle expectations?

 Students are expected to live a Christian life, with values grounded in Scripture.
 Each member of our community, including our staff and faculty, is required to sign the Community Covenant which encompasses these values and lifestyle.
 The Community Covenant can be found here and students are encouraged to read this before attending Prairie.

 When is the last day of classes for each semester?

 The last day of class for each semester fluctuates from year to year.
 Specific dates can be found in the current years academic calendar.
 Students living in residence are required to vacate their rooms within 24 hours of their last exam of each semester.
 Exceptions can be made by the Director of Student Development if needed.